-This policy document can be produced in various formats, for instance, in larger print or audio-format; and it can also be translated into other languages, as appropriate.
+This policy statement can be produced in various formats, for instance, in larger print or audioformat; and it can also be translated into other languages, as appropriate.

 Our equality and diversity policy statement describes our key equality commitments that we use to develop all organisational services; this includes employment services and services to tenants and other customers.